bartvanerp/SPSsite/content/disciplines/statistical/statisticalsignalprocessing_signals_stationarity.md

 \lim_{T \to +\infty} \frac{1}{2T} \int_{-T}^T x(t)x(t+\tau) = R_X(\tau) = E[X(t+\tau)X(t)].
 \end{equation}

-Also for the eqaution above the equality only holds if the variance of the time-average tends to zero for $T \rightarrow \infty.$
+Also for the equation above the equality only holds if the variance of the time-average tends to zero for $T \rightarrow \infty.$

 ## Special case: zero-mean white noise